 But Which Egyptian Dynasty?

-Israel’s oppression and the Exodus fit well within the general New Kingdom period.
+Israel’s ensuing oppression and the Exodus fit well, then, within the general New Kingdom period.
 But we can get even more specific.
 Historians divide the New Kingdom into three different dynasties.
-The first is known as the 18th Dynasty, or the Thutmosid Dynasty (dynasties were named after the ruling family); this dynasty ruled Egypt from about 1570 to 1300 b.c.e.
+The first is known as the 18th Dynasty, or the Thutmosid Dynasty (dynasties were named after the ruling family); this dynasty ruled Egypt up until around 1300 b.c.e.
 The second and third (the 19th and 20th dynasties) are referred to as the Ramesside Dynasties, extending from about 1300 to 1070 b.c.e.

 One of the most popular theories claims that the pharaoh during the Exodus was Ramesses ii, a 13th-century pharaoh.
-Despite this popular identification, there is no archaeological or historical evidence supporting this conclusion.
-In fact, numerous biblical passages—including the singular verse employed by Ramesside proponents (Exodus 1:11)—reveal that neither Ramesses ii nor any of the Ramesside Dynasty pharaohs could have been the Exodus pharaoh (see Sidebar 2, “Hollywood’s Favorite Pharaoh,” at the bottom of this article; for further detail, our article “The ‘Raamses’ of Exodus 1:11: Timestamp of Authorship?
+Despite this popular identification, numerous biblical passages—including the singular verse highlighted by Ramesside proponents (Exodus 1:11)—reveal that neither Ramesses ii nor any of the Ramesside Dynasty pharaohs could have been the Exodus pharaoh (see Sidebar 2, “Hollywood’s Favorite Pharaoh,” at the bottom of this article; for further detail, see our article “The ‘Raamses’ of Exodus 1:11: Timestamp of Authorship?
 Or Anachronism?”).

-When it comes to biblical chronology, the biblical text clearly indicates the Exodus occurred during the 15th century b.c.e.—within the Thutmosid Dynasty.
+When it comes to biblical chronology, the biblical text clearly points to the Exodus occurring during the 15th century b.c.e.—within the Thutmosid Dynasty.

-1 Kings 6:1, a verse that connects the Exodus to the construction of Solomon’s temple, is key.
+1 Kings 6:1, a verse that connects the Exodus to the construction of Solomon’s temple, is a key piece of evidence.
 “And it came to pass in the four hundred and eightieth year after the children of Israel were come out of the land of Egypt, in the fourth year of Solomon’s reign … he began to build the house of the Lord.”
-Solomon’s reign is universally recognized to date to the middle of the 10th century b.c.e.
-(More specifically, many scholars identify the construction of Solomon’s temple as beginning in 967 b.c.e.; see our article here for more detail.)
+Solomon’s reign is widely recognized to date to the middle part of the 10th century b.c.e.
+More specifically, many scholars identify the construction of Solomon’s temple as beginning in 967 b.c.e. (see our article here for more detail.)

-But 1 Kings 6:1 does not just stand on its own—numerous other verses can be used to cross-check and corroborate the dating of the Exodus to the 15th century b.c.e.
-For example, Judges 11:26 states that at the time of the judge Jephthah—circa 1100 b.c.e.—the Israelites had dwelt in the land of Canaan for about “three hundred years” (thus putting their arrival around 1400 b.c.e.)
-There is also the Levitical genealogical information documented in 1 Chronicles 6 that lists 19 generations from the Exodus to the construction of Solomon’s temple.
-This is an impossibly large number to fit inside a 13th-century Ramesside reign, yet it fits neatly within the time frame of a 15th-century Exodus during the Thutmosid Dynasty.
+But 1 Kings 6:1 does not just stand on its own—other passages can be used to cross-check and corroborate the dating of the Exodus to the 15th century b.c.e.
+For example, Judges 11:26 states that at the time of the judge Jephthah—circa 1100 b.c.e.—the Israelites had dwelt in the land of Canaan for about “three hundred years” (thus putting their arrival at around 1400 b.c.e.).
+There is also the Levitical genealogical information documented in 1 Chronicles 6, listing 19 generations from the Exodus to the construction of Solomon’s temple: This is an impossibly large number to fit inside a 13th-century Ramesside Exodus, yet it fits neatly within the time frame of a 15th-century Exodus during the Thutmosid Dynasty.
 (To study this particular topic further, see our articles on the subject here and here.)

-But to do this, we must avoid what I believe to be one of the major pitfalls in this debate: We should not lock ourselves from the outset into an excessively rigid, year-by-year chronological reconstruction.
-Instead, we should maintain a sensible amount of flexibility when it comes to specific dates.
+But to do this, we must avoid what I believe to be one of the pitfalls in this debate: We should not lock ourselves from the outset into an excessively rigid, year-by-year chronological reconstruction.
+Instead, we should maintain a sensible amount of flexibility when it comes to specific dates, stepping back and viewing the broader progression of events more fully before zooming in with hyper-specificity.
 While creating intricate and specific chronologies is fascinating, it’s also fickle.
-This history occurred some 3,500 years ago; without an ancient text or artifact patently identifying inarguably specific dates, it can be virtually impossible to settle on absolute dates for many events.
-Plus, new discoveries constantly require scholars to tweak and refine chronologies.
-There is, for example, some significant debate over exact dates during this New Kingdom period (the arguments revolve around years and decades, however, not the centuries of extreme chronological revisionists).
+This history occurred nearly 3,500 years ago; it can be virtually impossible to settle on absolute dates for many events.
+There is significant debate over exact dates during this New Kingdom period (the arguments revolve around years and decades, however, not the centuries of extreme chronological revisionists).
 Should we adhere to low chronology?
-High chronology?
+Middle chronology?
+High?
 Variations thereof?
+Furthermore, ongoing discoveries constantly require scholars to tweak and refine timelines.

-For the purposes of this particular article, fixating on specific dates like this is unnecessary.
+For the purposes of this particular article, we’ll avoid fixating on specific dates.
 Going forward, we’ll refer to more general periods of time rather than specific years.
 (For more detailed specifics about the dating of the following pharaohs, see Sidebar 3, “Dating Specifics: Pharaohs of the 18th Dynasty,” at the bottom of this article.)

 We have our period: New Kingdom.
 We have our dynasty: Thutmosid.
 Now we can look more closely at specific pharaohs.